AnthonySarmiento1/AzureActiveDirectory/README.md

 <img src="https://i.imgur.com/K5oTmkD.png" height="80%" width="80%" alt="9"/><br />

 Click Next until reaching the "Confirmation" tab then click "Install."
 It may take a while to install.
 Once it says "Configuration required.
-Installation succeeded on (Your DC name here).
 Click "Close"

 A window will pop up for a Configuration Wizard.
 Check the bubble next to "Add a new forest" then give it a domain (Example in image below) Click next.